Sorsly/subtle/README.md

 # subtle
 ##Entry for HackIllinois 2017
-###An automatic speech recognition app applied to video chat
+###An automatic *offline* speech recognition app applied to video chat

 Subtle is an extensible voice-to-text subtitler that enables users seamless communication even when video chat is spotty.

-a Chrome or Firefox extension
+A Chrome or Firefox extension
+* Seamless interoperability with existing video chat platforms
 * targets Hangouts, Messenger, etc.

+##Motivation
+* People in places with poor connection cannot video chat smoothly
+* Makes it more accessible for deaf individuals to video chat
+* Alleviates hardware that falls short of its intended purpose (ie. microphone capability)

 ## todo
 * look into chrome extensions
 * look into other platforms